 This section explains the basics of writing and

-revising a disagreement--why a disagreement exists and how to start, organize, and edit it.
+revising an evaluation--why an evaluation process exists and how to start, organize, and edit it.

 You may want to first see the "Introduction"

 before reading this page.
-Be sure, before or after reading this "Basics"
+Be sure, before or after reading this "Basics Page," to

 see "Sample Papers"